at90/at90.github.io/salesforce-iq-salescloud-migration.md

             <img src="/img/Website-Form-to-Lead-SalesforceIQ.png" alt="Website form to Salesforce Lead" />
           </div>
           <div class="col-lg-3 mr-auto">
-            <p class="lead">We setup workflow to capture lead info form your website and save it in a lead record and setting up tasks for your Sales team to reach out.</p>
+            <p class="lead">We setup integration with your website so you can instantly assign tasks to your team and start your lead workflow.</p>
           </div>
         </div>